backupcamip/backupcamip_pi/README.md

 Website www.backupcamip.com.

-Program Description
+#Program Description

 Backupcamip_PI is a standalone application to upload video and image from your RPI to your google drive. no additionnal libraries required, install and run.

-first sign in to your google account and visit www.backupcamip.com install the web from activation/setting, set your parameters and accept.
+First sign in to your google account and visit www.backupcamip.com Install the web from activation/setting, set your parameters and accept.
 From now, the web app is running on your own google account.

 Next step: install backupcamip_pi on your RPI.